-Host a poster exhibition in Microsoft 365
+Host a poster exhibition in Sway and Teams

 As part of many research degrees, students may be required to produce posters to showcase their work.
 This year, we helped one of our academic colleagues put together a virtual poster exhibition for their students.